- Theatre & Film Home

 Updates and News

 Head of Acting, Cornel Gabara is extremely busy!
-While his Miss Julie enjoys its second weekend of performance at the UT Department of Theatre and Film CPA, he will be in Chicago, Illinois, remounting his production of Mrozek's Striptease at the Chopin Theatre (as part of the Z. Herbert and S. Mrozek Festival)!
-This play, stars senior Lindsey Millerand Alum, Lynnette A. Bates!
+His direction of Twelfth Night is currently in performance through March 1.
+This past fall he also directed Miss Julie and his was invited to Chicago, Illinois, remounting his production of Mrozek's Strip Tease at the Chopin Theatre (as part of the Z. Herbert and S. Mrozek Festival and the Chicago

 Palgrave Studies in Theatre and Performance History published Edmund Lingan's, The Theatre of the Occult Revival: Alternative Spiritual Performance from 1875 to the Present.
 Lingan is the Interim Chair of the department.